Relating to the Scripture

 - Jesus Christ arriving in the Americas and ministering to the Nephites.
 He calls apostles, heals those who need it, and blesses the children.
 The aftermath is peace for quite a long time.

-Coming from a Broadway Musical by Matt Stone and Trey Parker (Creators of South Park) and filled with all kinds of naughty language, violence, and more, you wouldn't expect there to be as many heartwarming moments as there is.
+Coming from a Broadway Musical by Matt Stone and Trey Parker (creators of South Park) and filled with all kinds of naughty language, violence, and more, you wouldn't expect there to be as many heartwarming moments as there are.

 - The speech itself is also pretty great.

 - It helps that when Price reprises "I Am Here for You," Arnold runs to hug him, and rather than stiffen as he did when they were first paired together in Act One, he warmly hugs him back.

 - In fact, all of "Tomorrow Is a Latter Day" is heartwarming.
 Everyone's faith is renewed, the missionaries learn to stop repressing their unwanted emotions and instead "let all [their] feelings out", and Mormons and Ugandans alike agree to work together, support each other, and be happier overall.

 - At the end, the Ugandans change "Hasa Diga, Eebowai" (Fuck you, God), to "Ma ha nei bu, Eebowai" (THANK you, God).

 - "I'd do anything for you.
 You're my best friend."

 - The song "I Am Here for You".
 Particularly when Price, who hasn't entirely warmed up to Cunningham yet, tells him he thinks Cunningham's dad should be proud of him already.